-However, if there are a lot of efforts involved, it is better to get it done in a separate phase.
+However, if there are a lot of efforts involved, it’s better to get it done in a separate phase.

-This phase also referred as Acceptance testing.
+This phase also referred to as Acceptance testing.
 Or final testing.

 You need to understand that you should be testing your application continuously from the beginning.
-You need to fix and prevent defects in the process of development.
+Moreover, you need to prevent defects in the process of development.

 Ideally, your application should be stable and without serious defects all the time.

-So, it is a matter of Quality Assurance that you planned and executed in all previous phases.
+So, it’s a matter of Quality Assurance that you planned and executed in all previous phases.

-Here you need to certify that the version of the application you are testing is of the required quality.
+Here you need to certify that the version of the application you’re testing is of the required quality.

 You do need to provide the list of all known defects in the application as part of the quality certificate.